nwehr/neopass/readme.md

-## Paws
+## npass

-`paws` is a password manager inspired by [pass](https://www.passwordstore.org) but is a little simpler and designed to work with pipes.
-For example, you can fuzzy search your passwords on the console by using `fzf`.
+`npass` (NeoPass) is a password manager inspired by [pass](https://www.passwordstore.org) but is a little simpler and designed to work with pipes.
+For example, you can fuzzy find your passwords on the console by using `fzf`.

 ```
-$ paws | fzf | paws
+$ npass | fzf | npass
 ```

-All passwords are encrypted/decrypted using your gpg key and are stored in `~/.paws/store.json`.
+All passwords are encrypted/decrypted using your gpg key and are stored in `~/.npass/store.json`.
 Passwords are never displayed on the console and therefore should never leaked into your command history or a log file.

 ## Install

 ```
-$ go get -u github.com/nwehr/paws
+$ go get -u github.com/nwehr/npass
 ```

 ## Usage